LittleLightCz/Rojo/README.md

 # Rojo
 Rojo is a Java library for mapping the regular expression into a POJO objects and more!
-The regexp groups are automatically converted to the POJO's field types.
+The regex groups are automatically converted to the POJO's field types.
 The currently supported types are:

 - String
 - Integer / int